 \section{Koopman operator and kernel EDMD}

-Throughout this paper, let $\Omega \subset \mathbb{R}^n$ be an open domain with Lipschitz boundary in the sense of \cite[§4.9]{Adams2003}\footnote{This Lipschitz condition implies the usual cone conditions for interpolation estimates with reproducing kernel Hilbert spaces, cf.\ \cite[Appendix A]{KohnPhil24}.}.
-We consider the discrete-time dynamical system given by
+Throughout this paper, let $\Omega \subset \mathbb{R}^n$ be an open domain with Lipschitz boundary in the sense of \cite[§4.9]{Adams2003}.\footnote{The imposed Lipschitz condition implies the usual cone conditions for interpolation estimates with reproducing kernel Hilbert spaces, cf.\ \cite[Appendix A]{KohnPhil24}.} We consider the discrete-time dynamical system given by

 with a map $F:\Omega\to\mathbb{R}^n$.
-Here, $x \in \Omega$ and $x^+$ are the current and the successor state of the dynamical system~\Cref{eq:dynamics}, respectively.
+Here, $x \in \Omega$ and $x^+$ are the current and the successor state of the dynamical system~\cref{eq:dynamics}, respectively.
 Further, we abbreviate the image of the set~$\Omega$ w.r.t.\ the dynamics~$F$ by $\Xi$, i.e., $\Xi = F(\Omega) := \{F(x) : x\in\Omega\}$, and assume that $F \in \mathcal{C}^1(\Omega,\Xi)$ is a diffeomorphism satisfying the regularity condition $\inf_{x \in \Omega} | \det DF(x) | > 0$.

-\begin{remark}[Differential equation] The dynamical system~\Cref{eq:dynamics} can be inferred from the ordinary differential equation
+\begin{remark}[Differential equation] The dynamical system~\cref{eq:dynamics} can be inferred from the ordinary differential equation